spatulatom/react-next.js-webb-app/README.md

 to run the Next app server:
 npm run dev
 or
-yarn dev
+yarn dev.
-This app is deployed on Vercel: https://react-next-js-webb-app.vercel.app/
+This app is deployed on Vercel: https://react-next-js-webb-app.vercel.app/.